Skip to content

 Presented by: Maya-Rose Simon & Dr. Hopi Martin

-Join us for Wander and Wonder, an experiential workshop rooted in Land-based learning.
+Join us for an experiential workshop on Doodoom Aki, rooted in Land-based learning.
 Participants will explore the principles of seasonal pedagogy — birth, movement, relationship, and passing — through guided wandering on the Land.
-This immersive experience invites educators to slow down, observe, and reflect on the natural cycles around us, while considering how these teachings can inform our relationships with children, communities, and the environment.
+This immersive experience invites educators to slow down, observe, and reflect on the natural cycles of Doodoom Aki, considering how these teachings can inform our relationships with children, communities, and the environment.
 Together, we will engage in conversation, storytelling, and practices that honour Indigenous ways of knowing and being.

 Dr. Hopi Martin has mixed Lenni Lenape and British/European ancestries and a PhD in Ojibwe Development Psychology and Education from the University of Toronto.
 His Waabizheshi Doodem (Marten/Warrior Clan) teachings come from his Niiyawe'enh (Namesake), Dr. Gokoomis (Grandmother) Jacqueline Lavallée from the bush at the edge of Shawanaga First Nation on Georgian Bay.
 He has spent most of his life fighting for kind early learning for all children here in Tkaronto.